oracle/pgql-lang/pages/pgql-1.3-spec.md

       SOURCE KEY ( from_account ) REFERENCES Accounts
       DESTINATION KEY ( to_account ) REFERENCES Accounts
       LABEL transaction PROPERTIES ( amount ),
-    PersonOwnerOfAccount
+    Accounts AS PersonOwner
-      SOURCE Persons
+      SOURCE KEY ( id ) REFERENCES Accounts DESTINATION Persons
-      DESTINATION Accounts
-      LABEL ownerOf NO PROPERTIES,
+      LABEL owner NO PROPERTIES,
     ...
   )
 ```

-Above, a key is defined for the source vertex table of the `Transactions` edge table because two foreign keys exist between `Transactions` and `Accounts` such that it would be ambiguous which foreign key to use.
+Above, a key is defined for the source and destination of `Transactions` because two foreign keys exist between `Transactions` and `Accounts` so it would be ambiguous which one to use without explicit specification.
-For the same reason, a key is defined for the destination vertex table of the `Transactions` edge table.
+In case of `PersonOwner`, no foreign key exists between `Accounts` and `Accounts` so a key for the source (`KEY ( id)`) has to be explicitly specified.
+However, for the destination it is possible to omit the key and default to the existing foreign key between `Accounts` and `Persons`.

 The keys for source and destination vertex tables consist of one or more columns of the underlying edge table that uniquely identify a vertex in the corresponding vertex table.
 If no key is defined for the vertex table, the key defaults to the underlying primary key, which is required to exist in such a case.

 The following example has a schema that has no primary and foreign keys defined at all:

-{% include image.html file="example_graphs/financial_transactions_schema_no_keys2.png"  %}
+{% include image.html file="example_graphs/financial_transactions_schema_no_keys.png"  %}

 Note that above, we have the same schema as before, but this time the primary and foreign keys are missing.